 Submitting frivolous chargebacks can result in severe consequences.
 Merchants and creditors have the legal right to take you to civil court and pursue criminal charges.
 If someone does not make enough money to pay bills, it may seem easy to commit chargeback-related fraud to get quick cash.
 However, the consequences are too high.
 Luckily, there are plenty of helpful financial tips online.

-You can find tips online for living on one income or starting a budget plan.
+You can find tips for living on one income or starting a budget plan online.
 By organizing your finances and saving when possible, you can start living and stop worrying about money, even when you live on one income.

-What Happens if I Accidently Commit Chargeback Fraud?
+What Happens if I Accidentally Commit Chargeback Fraud?

 Suppose you typically order food through Grubhub but one day use Uber Eats instead due to a coupon.
 When your credit card bill arrives, you may have forgotten about this singular charge and filed a dispute with your creditor.